-Once the fuel level has fallen to the reserve zone of approx. 2.1 US gallons/8 liters the remaining indicator lamps change from orange to red, arrow, and a message is displayed briefly on the Control Display.
+Once the fuel level has fallen to the reserve zone of approx. 2.1 US gal/8 liters the remaining indicator lamps change from orange to red, arrow, and a message is displayed briefly on the Control Display.
 The tachometer displays the remaining cruising range.
 When the range is less than approx. 30 miles/50 km, the message remains in the Control Display.
-If the range displayed is less than 30 miles/50 km, be sure to refuel; otherwise, engine functions are not guaranteed and damage could occur.